k-ayache/nixpkgs-cloudwatt/docker-compose/README.md

 ## Start contrail

+First source `.docker-compose/vault.env` from the infrastructure directory, then:

     $ make contrail-up

 When you stop the deployment, you have to clean the containers before starting it again, run: